Practicing Radical Self-Care

 Self-care has become a term that always pops up when talking about mental health and wellness.
 The most common image is that of meditating, taking a bath, or doing a face mask.
 And while this is great, self-care is so much more than that.
 While these moments of nurture are helpful, self-care is a radical act for many as they learn to put their needs, emotions, and well-being first.

-You may have heard the name Angela Davis pop up a lot recently.
+You may have heard the name Angela Davis pop up over the past year.
 As an activist for Black lives and education for decades, she well knows the toll that not just activism, but living as a Black woman can have mentally and physically.
 We wanted to include the video below where she talks about radical self-care and why it’s so important to be able to prioritize ourselves and do what we need to do to make sure that we’re okay.
 She specifically talks about this is important for those who participate in activism (and can be prone to burnout because of how heavy the content can be as well as taking care of others) and those from marginalized groups who have historically been told that they do not matter.

 Check it out below!

 How do you practice self-care?
 Is self-care something that’s important to you?
+What do you think of radical self-care?